ianhuet/ianhuet.github.io/README.md

 ### 2023

-[Global vs. Server state](https://journal.huet.info/global_vs_server_state) - is there a viable alternative to the maintaining global state client-side for read-only server data?
+[Global vs. Server state](https://journal.huet.info/global_vs_server_state) - must there be global state for everything?

 [To PR or not to PR](https://journal.huet.info/to_pr_or_not_to_pr) - is that the most meaningful question?